Priced PSAT/NMSQT reports

 - Self-reported high school grade average and college major

-- AP Potential™ Indicator for each AP subject for which a given student has a 60 percent likelihood of scoring a 3 or better on the AP Exam
+- AP Potential™ Indicator for each AP subject for which a given student has a 40 percent or greater likelihood of scoring a 3 or higher on the AP Exam

 Here are some suggestions on how to use the Student Data File to help students learn from their PSAT/NMSQT results: